Current position December 2021

 - Most of the land at the Gasworks site is privately owned and development of the site is being taken forward by a private developer.
-There are small strips of land owned by the council on the edges of the site but the applicant has indicated that these would not be included as part of the planning application.
+There are small strips of land owned by the council on the northern and southern edges of the site but these are not included as part of the planning application.

-- Some of the key areas to address are the safe environmental clean-up of the site, the level of development proposed, and parking / highways issues.
+- Some of the key areas the planning application will have to address are the safe environmental clean-up of the site, the level of development proposed, and parking / highways issues.

 - The site lies outside of a designated ‘tall buildings’ area.

 - Officers will carefully consider the planning application against policies in the development plan.
-They will then make a recommendation on whether to grant or refuse the scheme.
-The application will be decided at Planning Committee.
+They will then make a recommendation on whether to approve or refuse the scheme.
+The application will be decided by locally elected councillors who sit on the Planning Committee.

 About the site